Do512 Family - What to do in Austin with Kids

 Leander

-The deeper into suburbia you go, the higher the chance you take to see some truly spooky stuff.
-For more than seven years now, Mike and Mandi Stine in Ridgewood North up in Leander have been terrorizing the neighborhood for a good cause.
+The deeper into suburbia you go, the higher the chance you have of seeing some truly spooky stuff.
+For over seven years now, Mike and Mandi Stine in Ridgewood North up in Leander have been terrorizing the neighborhood for a good cause.
 Turning their house into a horror, they continue to lead Leander into every Halloween with ghoulish delight.
 Typically set up to accept donations for a charity, feel good knowing your screams are going to make the world a happier place.

 Kyle

 The drive down 35 is scary enough to some drivers, but for those willing to brave the traffic, there’s a spooktacular surprise deep in the exurbs of Austin.
-Kyle couple Milburn and Rhonda King are Halloween royalty in their subdivision.
+Kyle couple, Milburn and Rhonda King, are Halloween royalty in their subdivision.
 Covering their entire yard in aliens, ghouls, a headless horseman, a talking plant, and even a candy-spewing dragon.
 Essentially, the Kings of Kyle make it worthwhile to visit for your spooky season fix of over-the-top decorations.
-The King’s house is located at 911 Whispering Hollow Drive in Kyle.

 Got a favorite haunt we forgot?
 Let us know at [email protected]!